-Services may be free, freemium or subscription based where users pay as per the amount of resources consumed.
-The cloud service provider is responsible for developing, managing and maintaining the compute resources being shared between multiple users across the network.
+Services may be free, freemium, or subscription-based where users pay as per the number of resources consumed.
+The cloud service provider is responsible for developing, managing, and maintaining the compute resources being shared between multiple users across the network.

 Even though public cloud is very cheap because no investments are required and subscription fees are typically low, it has downsides as well.
 Public cloud is least secure and hence it should not be used for sensitive, mission critical, workloads.